Automation12 min read

 Q4: Can I buy the robot after renting?
 Frequently, yes.
 Many contracts include buyout options after 24–36 months at a negotiated price (often 30–50% of remaining term value + depreciation).

 Q6: What if I need a different robot in 6 months?
 Good RaaS contracts allow swaps within the partner ecosystem.
 You might pay a small logistics fee, but no early termination penalty.
-This is a RaaS advantage over buying.
+This is a key RaaS advantage over buying.

 Last updated: March 18, 2026.
 Market data and pricing current as of Q1 2026.